atilio-ts/rpg-2d-portfolio/readme.md

 # RPG Portfolio

-Inspired by JSLegendDev video, I created my own RPG like 2D Portfolio.
+Inspired by JSLegendDev video, I created my own RPG like 2D Portfolio using javascript and the KaboomJS library.

 ![A screenshot of the project](./developerportfoliothumbnail.png)